tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Authorization-for-the-Azure-Storage-Services.md

 - **Anonymous access to containers and blobs:** You can optionally make blob resources public at the container or blob level.
 A public container or blob is accessible to any user for anonymous read access.
 Read requests to public containers and blobs do not require authorization.
 For more information, see [Enable public read access for containers and blobs in Azure Blob storage](https://docs.microsoft.com/azure/storage/blobs/storage-manage-access-to-resources).

 > [!TIP]
+> Authenticating and authorizing access to blob and queue data with Azure AD provides superior security and ease of use over other authorization options.
+For example, by using Azure AD, you avoid having to store your account access key with your code, as you do with Shared Key authorization.
+While you can continue to use Shared Key authorization with your blob and queue applications, Microsoft recommends moving to Azure AD where possible.
+>
-> Authorizing applications that access Azure Storage using Azure AD provides superior security and ease of use over other authorization options.
-While you can continue to use Shared Key authorization with your applications, using Azure AD circumvents the need to store your account access key with your code.
-Similarly, you can continue to use shared access signatures (SAS) to grant fine-grained access to resources in your storage account, but Azure AD offers similar capabilities without the need to manage SAS tokens or worry about revoking a compromised SAS.
-For more information about Azure AD integration in Azure Storage, see [Authenticating requests to Azure Storage using Azure Active Directory](https://docs.microsoft.com/azure/storage/common/storage-auth-aad).
+> Similarly, you can continue to use shared access signatures (SAS) to grant fine-grained access to resources in your storage account, but Azure AD offers similar capabilities without the need to manage SAS tokens or worry about revoking a compromised SAS.
+>
+> For more information about Azure AD integration in Azure Storage, see [Authenticating requests to Azure Storage using Azure Active Directory](https://docs.microsoft.com/azure/storage/common/storage-auth-aad).